runabol/tork/README.md

 5. Webhooks
 6. WASM integration.
 7. Worker to send periodic updates of tasks it's working on
-8. Full-text search for jobs
+8. Ability to assign tags to jobs in order to group them and for FTS.

 ## License